bepriyansh/mailhub/README.md

     - Uses Nodemailer for sending emails.

 3. **BullMQ**:
-    - A job queueing system based on Redis, used to manage the processing of email sending jobs.
+    - A job queueing system based on Redis, used to manage the concurrent processing of email sending jobs.

 4. **Nodemailer**:
     - A module for Node.js applications to send emails.